proxmox/ceph/ceph/src/seastar/dpdk/doc/guides/prog_guide/multi_proc_support.rst

     Secondary processes should run alongside primary process with same DPDK version.

-    Secondary processes which requires access to physical devices in Primary process, must be passed with the same whitelist and blacklist options.
+    Secondary processes which requires access to physical devices in Primary process, must be passed with the same allow and block options.

 To support these two process types, and other multi-process setups described later, two additional command-line parameters are available to the EAL: